Which flights are suspended or delayed at Dubai and Abu Dhabi airports? | The National

 Live updates: Follow the latest news on US-Iran war

-Safety alerts were issued on Sunday morning in Abu Dhabi as the UAE's air defence systems dealt with a missile threat from Iran.
+UAE residents woke up to multiple missile alerts on Monday morning as the country's air defence systems dealt with missile threats from Iran.

-The alert was sent at about 6.50am by the Ministry of Interior.
-The public were asked to move to a safe place and stay away from windows and open spaces.
-An update was issued at 7.15am, stating that normal activities could be resumed.
+Abu Dhabi Media office said one person sustained minor injuries after debris from an intercepted ballistic missile fell in Al Shawamekh area.

 The UAE has defended itself against a daily barrage of attacks from Iran since hostilities broke out between Tehran, Israel and the US on February 28.